Top 10 Reasons Why Children Who Start Reading Earlier in Life Benefit

 Anything that increases and stimulates brain development is (excuse the pun) a no-brainer!
 Children learn far faster at a younger age than when they are older.
 Research has shown that when a child is taught to read, the learning process dramatically influences the functioning and development of their brains.

 In other words, learning to read at a young age stimulates their brain cells, and through repetition, they strengthen and form more connections with other brain cells.
 To put it in perspective, a baby is born with an estimated 200 billion active brain cells.
-With the right stimulation, each of these brain cells can grow 20,000 different connections between them which store additional information.
+With the proper stimulation, each of these brain cells can grow 20,000 connections between them, which store additional information.
 These connections form the basis of all future learning and intellectual ability.

 A group of diverse children standing in a row, each holding a large blank speech bubble above their heads, symbolizing communication and expression.